-By default, null values do not appear in chart widgets.
+By default, null values do not appear in charts.
 If, for example, a user creates a chart showing sales for each day of the week, days for which there were no sales would be omitted from the X axis.

-Users looking to include null values in their charts can work around this limitation by using Chart Layout One.
-Chart Layout One allows the user to define each point in a chart whereas Layout Two and Layout Three infer the data structure from the report's design.
+Users looking to include null values in their charts can work around this limitation by using Cell-Based Layout (Layout 1).
+Cell-Based charts allow the user to define each point in a chart in contrast to layouts 2 and 3 that infer the data structure from the report's design.

 To ensure that a chart displays null values, set up your report so that each point in the chart has a unique cell corresponding to that point's X and Y values.
 Below is how one might do this using the day-of-week sales report example.
 Each X value (day of the week) has its own cell, and each Y value (number of sales) also has its own cell.